plilja/plilja.github.io/_posts/2021-09-25-reactive-programming-and-project-loom.md

 argument against Spring Reactive.

 I think that Reactive Programming is a trend that will go away.
 Most programs will not need the extra efficiency.
-I think [Project Loom] (https://openjdk.java.net/projects/loom/) will remove any the need for it, since it should essentially provide all of the benefits but none of the drawbacks.
+I think [Project Loom](https://openjdk.java.net/projects/loom/) will remove any need for it, since it should essentially provide all of the benefits but none of the drawbacks.
 I think that it's also worth considering if the added complexity of using a reactive paradigm is really worth it.
 Does your application really need